BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 Botox nose tip lift

-The tip of the nose is raised by injecting botox into the lower nasal septum muscle.
+The lifting of the nose tip is achieved by injecting Botox into the depressor muscle of the nasal septum.

 photo botox excessive perspiration